ovrcome/release-notes/ovrcome_server_release_notes.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.1.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## [1.26.0] - 2025-03-17 - Live Session Improvements

+### Added

+- Tooltips for live session UI elements.
+- Easier way to exit to lobby in a live session.
+- Easier way to return to portal in a live session.

+### Fixed

+- Backend improvements to live session APIs.
+- Improvements to audio state synchronising between live sessions.
+- UI and navigation improvements to live session app.

+Live session version: 0.13.0 • WebXR version: 0.17.0

 ## [1.25.1] - 2025-03-12 - Clinician Portal Improvements

 ### Added